Easy Apple Galette

-Apple galette is perfect not just for the holidays, but also for year round.
+This wonderful dessert is perfect not just for the holidays, but also for year round.
 Apples are plentiful throughout the year and different varieties of apples are great for making pies and galettes.
 So don’t feel like apple galettes are too fancy or seasonal to make for a dessert.
-Galettes are perfect year round.
+They’re perfect year round.
 It just takes a bit of time and planning to quickly whip up this apple galette.
 Come summertime, it is the perfect dessert to easily make ahead of time for those backyard gatherings, picnics, and other good times!
 And if you’re craving another killer dessert, this apple cobbler is fabulous!

 You can make the filling up to 2 days ahead of time and you can even pre-make the dough as well.
 When you’re ready to bake, all you need to do is to roll out the dough and add the apple filling.
 Voila!
 Within an hour you’ll have a delicious, elegant and absolutely beautiful galette to share with friends and family.